 Ranking every winger signed by Man Utd since Cristiano Ronaldo

-Manchester United have had a couple of once-in-a-lifetime signings, and the problem with those is that they’re tough to replicate.
+Manchester United have made a couple of once-in-a-lifetime signings in the Premier League era, and the problem with those is that they’re tough to replicate.

 It took the Red Devils years to find another goalkeeper close to Peter Schmeichel’s level, while the wingers who have arrived since Cristiano Ronaldo showed up in 2003 have mostly failed to have the same impact.

-We’ve gone back through the 13 who have signed and played since the man from Madeira, to give a feel for what number 14 – Daniel James – has to live up to.
+We’ve gone back through the 13 who have signed and played since the man from Madeira, to give a feel for what number 14 – Facundo Pellistri – has to live up to.

 Considering the effort United went to in order to sign the Serb, his input feels almost less than useless.